Are You Guaranteeing a Company Loan?

-Fixed-fee of £299 INC VAT, plus £180 INC VAT for any additional directors.
-Same-day certificate.
+enefit from a fixed-fee of £299 INC VAT for the first director, plus £180 INC VAT for any additional directors.

 A person in a suit shouldering a large bag labelled 'Debt' representing the responsibility of a Director's Guarantee of a company mortgage.
 SAM Conveyancing provide Independent Legal Advice on the risks of personal guarantees by directors.